-Upper Right Icon (Refresh): Click to manually refresh the information.
+Upper right icon (Refresh): Click "Refresh" to refresh the GVRP Port Statistics information manually.

-3-14 QoS
+3-15 QoS

 The switch support four QoS queues per port with strict or weighted fair queuing scheduling.
-It supports QoS control lists (QCL) for advance programmable QoS classification, based on IEEE 802.1p, Ethertype, VID, IPv4/IPv6 DSCP, and UDP/TCP ports and ranges.
+It supports QoS Control Lists (QCL) for advance programmable QoS classification, based on IEEE 802.1p, Ethertype, VID, IPv4/IPv6 DSCP, and UDP/TCP ports and ranges.

 High flexibility in the classification of incoming frames to a QoS class.
 The QoS classification looks for information up to Layer 4, including IPv4 and IPv6 DSCP, IPv4 TCP/UDP port numbers, and user priority of tagged frames.
 This QoS classification mechanism is implemented in a QoS control list (QCL).
-The QoS class assigned to a frame is used throughout the device for providing queuing, scheduling, and congestion control guarantees to the frame according to what was configured for that specific QoS class.
+The QoS class assigned to a frame is used throughout the device to provide queuing, scheduling, and congestion control guarantees to the frame, according to what was configured for that specific QoS class.

-The switch support advanced memory control mechanisms providing excellent performance of all QoS classes under any traffic scenario, including jumbo frame.
+The switch supports advanced memory control mechanisms to provide excellent performance of all QoS classes under any traffic scenario, including jumbo frame.
 A super priority queue with dedicated memory and strict highest priority in the arbitration.
-The ingress super priority queue allows traffic recognized as CPU traffic to be received and queued for transmission to the CPU even when all the QoS class queues are congested.
+The ingress super priority queue allows traffic recognized as CPU traffic to be received and queued for transmission to the CPU, even when all the QoS class queues are congested.

-3-14.1 Port Classification
+3-15.1 Port Classification